kubukoz/blog/mdoc/asking-better-questions.md

 Before submitting the question or issue, ensure you've done **as much as you reasonably could** by yourself.
 Reasonably - because nobody would want you to spend a week searching for an answer they could give you in five minutes.

 Many Open Source projects will have a checklist for this, and you can make your own if you like.
-Here are a couple things to try:
+Here are a couple of things to try:

 ## Is this an XY problem?